pipomas/PhD_thesis/README.md

-Der Zusammenhang zwischen Spatial-Suppression, Mental-Speed und psychometrischer Intelligenz (Basal mechanisms of information processing and mental ability: The contributions of mental speed and spatial suppression to individual differences in psychometric intelligence)
+Der Zusammenhang zwischen Spatial-Suppression, Mental-Speed und psychometrischer Intelligenz
 ================

+English title: **The relationship between spatial suppression, mental speed and psychometric intelligence**

-last updated on January 03, 2017 :balloon:
+last updated on January 12, 2017 :balloon:

 This repository, PhD\_thesis, is a digital directory where you can access my thesis, and all its files.
 To view them, click on **Download ZIP File** and open the downloaded repository.